ch1ru/elemental-bitcoin/README.md

 # **Future Development**

-We intend to add Schnorr signature scheme and taproot-compatibility in upcoming versions.
+Schnorr signature scheme and taproot-compatibility in upcoming versions.
 Contributing with a pull request is much appreciated!